All Episodes

 Well, you know the story of the Venezuelan drug boat that got blown up by the U.S. military, and that happened the other day.

-And it made me wonder how much of the ocean can we survey.
+And it made me wonder, how much of the ocean can we survey?

 Do you ever wonder that?

-Did they was it pure luck or some kind of tip that allowed them to catch this one particular boat?
+Was it pure luck or some kind of tip that allowed them to catch this one particular boat?

-Or do they have some kind of advanced technology that they can see everything and they know where all the smuggling boats are, and maybe you know, maybe they act on the ones that are actable.
+Or do they have some kind of advanced technology that they can see everything and they know where all the smuggling boats are?

-So I asked uh Grok to estimate what percentage of the ocean around Venezuela they could actually monitor somewhat continuously, and it said maybe 70 to 90 percent of the ocean within 200 to 300 nautical miles of Venezuela.
+So I asked Grok to estimate what percentage of the ocean around Venezuela they could actually monitor somewhat continuously.

-Now that's GROC.
+Now that's Grok.

 But it did describe to me all the ways in which they watch the water.

-So they've got a number of aircraft that are flying all the time, but you know, there's not an aircraft over every inch of the water all the time.
+But, you know, there's not an aircraft over every inch of the water all the time.

 They got satellites, but again, those are sporadic.

-They've got uh drones, and then they've got the ships themselves, and you know, they would have some kind of perimeter that they're watching all the time.
+And they would have some kind of perimeter that they're watching all the time.

-So, but apparently what makes this feasible is that there's some places that are far more likely to have this traffic, so they're gonna put more resources where they know they got a higher chance of catching somebody.
+So, but apparently, what makes this feasible is that there are some places that are far more likely to have this traffic.

-They or they've got some kind of intelligence where they can tell where the boats are going to be and stop drug boats, and we did that, and it doesn't work.
+So in other words, they get tips, or they've got some kind of intelligence where they can tell where the boat's going to be and stop drug boats.

-What will stop them is when you blow them up when you get rid of them.
+What will stop them is when you blow them up, when you get rid of them.

 Well, I don't know if it will stop them.

-We'll find out, but it's a heck of a theory.
+But it's a heck of a theory.

 I mean, you know, I'm pretty in favor of it, as you know.

-And uh saw a video this morning, uh Judge Janine was standing in front of a gigantic warehouse full of barrels, and the barrels, 1300 of them were seized by law enforcement, uh, and they were full of precursors that uh were added to the cartels.
+And so a video this morning, Judge Janine was standing in front of a gigantic warehouse full of barrels.

 1,300 full-size barrels.